- Classes taught in French

 This course looks at the history of France – politically, economically, and socially – and its interaction with the modern world system prior to the revolution of 1789.
 The goal of the course is to better familiarize students with the historic culture and different periods and changes that France has experienced from the 1780s through the present.
 Material is approached through both topical and chronological order, paying particular attention to major events.

-Oral Expression: Tales, theater and poetry (no credit) ALL LEVELS [Syllabus]
+Oral Expression: Tales, theater and poetry (2) ALL LEVELS [Syllabus]

 This popular course is offered for 2 hours each week, but no credit is assigned.
 At the end of the semester, students will put on a play.